Farenheith/worker-delegator/README.md

 The usability is the same, the only difference is that all control are made based on promises, not worker threads.

-If you don't want to use --experimental-worker parameter when running node if you're using only this option.
+If you're using node 10 and you don't want to use --experimental-worker parameter when running node if you're using only this option.
 Just import directly this worker, like this:

 ```TypeScript
 import { WorkerTaskDelegator } from 'worker-delegator/worker-task-delegator';